-The City of Redlands currently has openings on three City commissions.
-Deadline for filing applications to any of the three commissions is March 24.
-Commissioners are appointed by the City Council.
-Except where noted, commission meetings are held in the Redlands City Council Chambers, 35 Cajon St.
+The City of Redlands currently has openings on two City advisory boards.
+Deadline for filing applications to either of the boards is Oct.
+3. Members are appointed by the City Council.

 Persons interested in applying for the non-salaried positions may request application forms from the City Manager's Office, City Hall, 35 Cajon St., Suite 200, by phone at 798-7510, or on-line at www.cityofredlands.org

 As part of the City’s continuing efforts to increase interaction with residents and promote transparency in City affairs, the City Council began a monthly “Coffee With the Council” in February 2011.

 The informal meetings are held from 9 to 10:30 a.m. on the third Saturday of each month, rotating among three local restaurants – Olive Avenue Market, 530 W. Olive Ave; Cuca’s Mexican Food, 1752 E. Lugonia Ave.; and Augie’s Coffee House, 113 N. Fifth St. Council members rotate attendance, with no more than two members at each meeting.

 Mayor Aguilar suggested the meetings as a way for residents to ask questions or share concerns with Council members outside the formal setting of a City Council meeting.